msed-Ebrahimi/DL2PA_CVPR24/readme.md

 * [MUNIT](https://github.com/NeuralCollapseApplications/ImbalancedLearning) for the Long-Tail classification.
 * [HPN](https://github.com/psmmettes/hpn) and [EBV](https://github.com/aassxun/Equiangular-Basis-Vectors) for the Balanced classification.
 * [Understanding Contrastive Representation Learning through Alignment and Uniformity on the Hypersphere](https://github.com/SsnL/align_uniform) for Prototype Estimation.

+## Contact
+If there is a question regarding any part of the code, or it needs further clarification, please create an issue or send me an email: me00018@mix.wvu.edu.